 If severe nausea and vomiting in pregnancy is a problem that lasts longer than a few weeks, your doctor should be notified of the symptoms and issues.
-You are usually evaluated for other medical conditions which may be associated with nausea and vomiting.
+You are usually evaluated for other medical condition which may be associated with nausea and vomiting.
 Keep track of the foods and drinks you consume during the day and how many times you vomit.
-Also note how many times you use the bathroom or have a bowel movement each day.
+Also, note how many times you use the bathroom or have a bowel movement each day.
 Diarrhea is common during pregnancy and can increase the effect of severe NVP leading to hyperemesis gravidarum.

 Medical professionals can offer advice on a proper pregnancy diet for severe morning sickness and prescribe medication to stop nausea.
 The cause of hyperemesis gravidarum is not known nor is the condition well understood.
 There are different theories of the etiology of nausea and vomiting in pregnancy which include:

 - Hormone stimulus

 In certain cases, treatment will require hospitalization for dehydration and malnutrition.

 Studies have shown that there is no significantly increased risk of adverse pregnancy outcome in pregnancies with hyperemesis gravidarum.
 However, there are several studies which showed long-term consequences of hyperemesis gravidarum: